 Implication (Need for extension).

 In any domain where the lemma holds for observables of interest, extending the state representation to include a formally defined μ is warranted as a research direction.
-Whether it improves prediction is an empirical question.
+Whether it improves prediction is an empirical and utilitarian question.